thrackle-io/rules-engine/docs/userGuides/rules/TRANSFER-COUNTER.md

 ## Purpose

 The purpose of the transfer-counter rule is to set and maintain a daily "trades" limit for all tokenId's within a collection.
-This allows for the reduction in volitility of tokens within the collection or prevent malfeasance for holders who transfer a token between addresses repeatedly.
+This allows for the reduction in volitility of tokens within the collection and the prevention of malfeasance for holders who transfer a token between addresses repeatedly.
 Trades are considered a transfer from one address to another for this rule.
 When this rule is active and the tradesAllowedPerDay is 0 this rule will act as a psuedo "soulBound" token, preventing all transfers of tokens in the collection.

 ## Tokens Supported